goosekiing/django-create-applications-python/README.md

 ## Learn More
 To learn more about Django and how to develop web applications with Python, visit the [Django documentation](https://docs.djangoproject.com/).

-This project was developed by the student during the "Django: Create Applications in Python" training, which can be accessed at [Alura](https://cursos.alura.com.br/formacao-django).

 Feel free to explore, modify, and use this project as a foundation for your own Django applications!